korint/watcher/readme.md

-# `watch` — Utility for watching file trees in node.js
+# watcher — Utility for watching file trees in node.js

 ## Install